-This is as simple as it gets with two-tile partners: Simply alternate rows of square tiles with rows of rectangle tiles to achieve the alternating pattern.
+This is as simple as it gets with two-tile partners: Simply alternate rows of squares with rows of rectangular tiles to achieve the alternating pattern.

 The alternating pattern has horizontal and vertical versions as well.

-The alternating vertical pattern alternates square and rectangle tiles in columns rather than rows.
+The alternating vertical pattern alternates square and rectangular tiles in columns rather than rows.
 Again, remember to lay the rectangle tiles horizontally and offset the columns.

-Like the traditional herringbone pattern but instead of overlapping the rectangle tiles to create the L shape of the zigzag, this pattern adds a square tile where the rectangles would meet.
+Like the traditional herringbone pattern but instead of overlapping the rectangular tiles to create the L shape of the zigzag, this pattern adds a square tile where the rectangles would meet.